compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step5.md

 This form should allow defining recursive functions.

-You can check the number of elements in a `define` expression to determine which form to use, or you couuld just offer the new form under a different name (`defun` is quite common).
+When determining whether to use this `define` form or the one introduced in the previous step, you can either check the number of elements in a `define` expression to determine which form to use, or you couuld just offer the new form under a different name (`defun` is quite common).
 Both are perfectly sensible ways to implement this; think about which one you'd prefer to use when writing a program!

 Once this is done, you'll have implemented a fully Turing complete programming language!
 Congratulations!